Your EEOC filing deadline, decoded for your state.

 Pick your state

-Each cell shows the federal EEOC filing window for that state — 300 days where a same-basis FEPA exists, 180 days where it doesn't.
-Click for state-specific deadlines, agency cites, and worksharing notes.
+Each state shows its federal EEOC filing window — 300 days where a same-basis FEPA exists, 180 days where it doesn't.
+Open any state for the agency cite, worksharing posture, and dual-filing notes.

 Alabama